giovannivolpe/BRAPH-2-Matlab-beta/tutorials/general/tut_gr_con/readme.md

 ## Visualize Each Subject's Data

-Finally, you can open each subject's connectivity matrix by selecting the subject, right-click, and select "Open selection" as shown in **Figure 4a**, which displays the matrix values in **Figure 4b**.
+Finally, you can open each subject's connectivity matrix by selecting the subject, right-click, and select "Open selection" as shown in Figure 4a, which displays the matrix values in Figure 4b.
 Here, you can also change the subject's metadata (ID, label, notes), its variables of interest, and the values of its connectivity matrix.

 > ![Edit the individual subject data](fig04.png)
 >